eduardojigub/trybe-solar-system/README.md

 ## What was developed

-- A SPA using ReactJS
+- A Single-Page-Application using ReactJS

 ## Instructions for viewing the project: